EpsilonSolutions/netscaler-command-reference/docs/dos/dos-stats/dos-stats.md

 ##show dos stats

 show dos stats is an alias for stat dosDisplays DoS protection statistics.
+NOTE: This command is deprecated.HTTP DOS protection feature has been deprecated in favour of AppQoE

 ##Synopsys

-show dos stats - alias for 'stat dos'

 ##Related Commands